matrix-org/synapse/docs/message_retention_policies.md

 process and store that event until it's picked up by the next purge job, though it will always hide it from clients.

+With the current implementation of this feature, in order not to break rooms, Synapse will never delete the last message sent to a room, and will only hide it from clients.

 ## Server configuration